-Variables that are too long to display in the action display an ellipses (...).
+Variables that are too long to display are truncated, ending with an ellipsis (...).
 To view the full name of the variable, hover over it on the action.

-Variables displayed in bold indicate that they are utilized in that action; as input files on the left or output on the right.
-Nicknames that are not used, either as input or output, are not displayed, although they are passed through.
+Variables displayed in bold indicate that they are utilized in that action as input files on the left or output on the right.
+Variables in yellow indicate variables added using Add Variables in the action context menu.
+The yellow highlighting makes these added variables easier to recognize when modifying workflows.